TRaSH-Guides/Guides/includes/sqp/1-4k-cf-scoring-sqp1.md

 #### Custom Formats and scores (SQP-1 (2160p))

-??? abstract "Audio - [CLICK TO EXPAND]"
+??? abstract "Audio - [Click to show/hide]"
     !!! danger "The CF with `0` you can choose to add with a score of `0` or just don't add them.<br>The reason why we score them this low is to prevent transcoding as much as possible<br>The reason why `DTS` has a score of `0` is to make sure you don't limit your self to much."

     | Custom Format                                                                                                 |                                                Score | Trash ID                                          |